-It may measure less than 50 square miles/130 square kilometres, but San Francisco justly ranks as one of the greatest cities in the world.
-Famous for grand Victorian buildings, classic cable cars, dynamic diversity, a beautiful waterfront and a soaring crimson bridge, the 'City by the Bay' is the perfect place to start any adventure.
+It may measure less than 50 square miles/130 square kilometers, but San Francisco justly ranks as one of the greatest cities in the world.
+Famous for grand-dame Victorians, classic cable cars, dynamic diversity, a beautiful waterfront, and a soaring crimson bridge, the “City by the Bay” is the perfect place to start any adventure.

-For a novel way to explore 'the City by the Bay' park your car and explore by foot, bike, and unique public transportation.
-Cycle across the Golden Gate Bridge and back, then explore the lush Presidio, a former military base that’s now a park, or head into Golden Gate Park to visit museums and row across a secret gem, Stow Lake.
+For a novel way to explore “the City by the Bay” park your car and explore by foot, bike, and unique public transportation.
+Pedal bikes across the Golden Gate Bridge and back, then explore the lush Presidio, a former military base that’s now a park, or head into Golden Gate Park to visit museums and row across a secret gem, Stow Lake.
 Continue along the flat Embarcadero to Fisherman’s Wharf and the Exploratorium science and learning museum.

 From the Bay Area, drive across the Central Valley to climb into the Sierra, home of California’s first national park, Yosemite.
-You can access the park via several routes, via appealing Gold Country towns, like Oakhurst and Mariposa, and the historic High Sierra town of Groveland.
+You can access the park via several routes—accessing appealing Gold Country towns, like Oakhurst and Mariposa, and the historic High Sierra town of Groveland.